elixir-europe/infectious-diseases-toolkit/data-communication/index.md

 When creating maps for infectious disease data, consider:

-- <b>Scalability:</b> when possible, design maps to handle different levels of detail, from local outbreaks to global pandemics;
+- **Scalability:** when possible, design maps to handle different levels of detail, from local outbreaks to global pandemics;
-- <b>Interactivity:</b> incorporates interactive features that allow users to explore data at different geographic levels and over time;
+- **Interactivity:** incorporates interactive features that allow users to explore data at different geographic levels and over time;
-- <b>Integration of multiple data sources:</b> combine various data layers, such as population density or age groups, to provide a comprehensive view.
+- **Integration of multiple data sources:** combine various data layers, such as population density or age groups, to provide a comprehensive view.
 This can enable the rapid identification of areas at higher risk and in need of more support, which is crucial to mitigate the impacts of an outbreak;
-- <b>Contextual Information:</b> Provide contextual explanations and annotations to help users understand the significance of the data presented.
+- **Contextual Information:** Provide contextual explanations and annotations to help users understand the significance of the data presented.
 Annotations can be used to highlight areas with high infection rates, or regions experiencing rapid increases in case numbers.
 Annotations can also explain key events, such as the introduction of containment measures or identification of a new variant, helping viewers correlate these events with changes in disease spread patterns;
-- <b>Identifying hotspots:</b> maps highlight areas with high infection rates, enabling targeted interventions and resource allocation;
+- **Identifying hotspots:** maps highlight areas with high infection rates, enabling targeted interventions and resource allocation;
-- <b>Temporal analysis:</b> dynamic maps showing changes over time help track the progression of outbreaks and, for example, help evaluate public health measures;
+- **Temporal analysis:** dynamic maps showing changes over time help track the progression of outbreaks and, for example, help evaluate public health measures;
 - It is important to select the correct type of map for your data.
 Two of the most common types of map are choropleth maps and ‘dot’ maps.
   - Choropleth maps typically use colouring or sharing to indicate differences between predefined areas (e.g. local municipalities).
   - Symbol/dot maps typically include dots of varying size placed in particular areas to represent differences in amount (usually indicated by the size of the dot), and perhaps one other variable (typically shown using the colour of the dot).